besellem/cub3D/README.md

 - [ ] Fix memory leaks

 ## Compilation
-Just run `make` for macOS or Linux compilation (check the system automatically).
+Just run `make` to compile on macOS or Linux (it checks the system automatically).

 ## Usage
 ```sh